Prenuptial Agreement Lawyers Edmonton

 The primary determinant of the cost of a prenuptial agreement is the time it will take your lawyer to prepare it for you.
 Anything that may reduce the time it takes for your lawyer to prepare the agreement may result in less legal fees being incurred.

-Some ways to reduce legal fees for a prenuptial agreement include concisely summarizing in writing the terms that you want in the agreement and preparing and neatly organizing your and your partner’s financial disclosure for your lawyer to review.
+Some ways to reduce legal fees for a prenuptial agreement include concisely summarizing in writing the terms that you want in the agreement and preparing and organizing any financial disclosure that has to be reviewed.

 Can a Prenuptial Agreement Be Entered After Marriage?